raquetelio/mybok/README.md

 This is just my notebook for learning and it's in an early status.
 Big things always have a first step.

 I decided to make it public to share the knowledge with more people interested on **technical topics**.
-Hope you find this collection interesting and helpful if you are new in the tech community.
+Hope you find this collection interesting and helpful, specially if you are new in the tech community.
+Sometimes is hard to select a few ideas from the internet.

 No matter your expertise or experience, **feedback, new ideas and improvements are always welcome**.